DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Introduction

+Additionally, we expand DeFaReli's relightable area to include clothing and hats by relaxing our previous hard constraints.
+Specifically, we use segmentation masks inferred from an off-the-shelf segmentation network~\cite{yu2018bisenet} instead of raw background pixels to condition the DDIM, enabling relighting while preserving scene and facial structures.
+As our framework is based on diffusion models, it is slow due to the multiple steps required for image denoising and inversion.
+To address this, we propose a single-shot framework that includes dataset generation and training of a single-shot relighting network.
+Using the same architecture as DiFaReli++, the single-shot network can be trained with a simple supervised L2 loss, without requiring complicated distillation losses or training~\cite{sauer2023adversarial, xu2023ufogen, song2023consistency}.

+We conduct qualitative and quantitative evaluations, along with user studies.
+Our method achieves state-of-the-art performance on the standard Multi-PIE benchmark~\cite{gross2010multi} and receives top ratings across all scenarios.
+Our method produces highly plausible and photorealistic results with consistent cast shadows.
+Compared to recent work, our method better preserves details (Figure 19) and handles inputs with cast shadows more effectively (Figure 20) Surprisingly, our distilled single-shot framework even outperforms the teacher model across all visual metrics and achieves a $1,000\times$ speedup once the input has been pre-processed (Figures \ref{fig:speedup} and \ref{fig:runtime}).

+To summarize, this paper introduces two key contributions, which are presented in its conference version \cite{ponglertnapakorn2023difareli}:

-With our novel framework, the visibility of cast shadows can also be modeled with a simple modification: add one conditioning scalar that indicates the ``degree'' of cast shadows to the DDIM.
-At test time, we can strengthen or attenuate cast shadows by modifying this scalar.
-Since our diffusion-based framework does not directly use this flag or the shape and SH parameters in a physical image formation model, imprecise estimation of these parameters can be tolerated and does not significantly compromise our quality.
-Our method produces highly plausible and photorealistic results and can convincingly strengthen or attenuate cast shadows.
-Moreover, we can reproduce the original facial details with high fidelity, which is difficult for competing methods that predict an albedo map with neural networks.
-We conduct qualitative and quantitative evaluations and achieve state-of-the-art performance on a standard benchmark, Multi-Pie \cite{gross2010multi}.
-To summarize, our contributions are: \begin{itemize} \item A state-of-the-art face relighting framework based on a conditional DDIM that produces photorealistic shading without requiring accurate intrinsic decomposition or 3D and lighting ground truth. \item A novel conditioning technique that converts a shading reference rendered from the estimated light and shape parameters into layer-wise spatial modulation weights.
+\begin{itemize} \item A state-of-the-art face relighting framework based on a conditional DDIM that produces photorealistic shading without requiring accurate intrinsic decomposition or 3D and lighting ground truth. \item A novel conditioning technique that converts a shading reference rendered from the estimated light and shape parameters into layer-wise spatial modulation weights. \end{itemize}